UDOOboard/X86-Docs/docs/05_Hardware_&_Accessories/01_Official_Accessories.md

 <br/>
 <br/>

-### M.2 Wi-Fi Intel dual band ac Wi-Fi + BT 4.2 5ghz + antenna adhesive
+### M.2 Wi-Fi Intel dual band ac Wi-Fi + BT 4.2 5ghz + adhesive antenna

 <img src="../img/accessories/m2_wifi_bt_ac3168.jpg" alt="m2_wifi_bt_ac3168" class="img-responsive pull-left" height="200px" width="270px" style="margin-right:30px;margin-top:20px">

 [Buy it from the shop](http://shop.udoo.org/m-2-wi-fi-intel-dual-band-ac-wi-fi-bt-4-0-5ghz-antenna-adhesive.html)

+The package includes:
+* Wi-Fi AC and Bluetooth 4.2 module
   * Intel® Dual Band Wireless Wi-Fi AC and Bluetooth 4.2 module (AC3168)
   * Dimensions: 4.9 x 3.5 x 0.4 inches
   * Weight: 8.5g (0.3 oz)
+* 1x Antenna
+  * U.FL connector
+  * 10cm IPEX cable
+  * Adhesive backing on aerial plates

 For more info about this WiFi/BT module you can check the [datasheet from the Intel website](http://www.intel.com/content/www/us/en/wireless-products/dual-band-wireless-ac-3168-brief.html)

-<span class="label label-warning">Heads up!</span> Intel® Dual Band Wireless Wi-Fi AC and Bluetooth 4.2 module (Intel® AC3168) was released only few time ago so we suggest to use a recent distribution to find the latest drivers already installed.
+<span class="label label-warning">Heads up!</span> Intel® Dual Band Wireless Wi-Fi AC and Bluetooth 4.2 module (Intel® AC3168) was released in 2016 so we suggest to use a recent distribution to find the latest drivers already installed.
 If you are using a Linux distribution you need at least the v4.6 of the Linux Kernel to make this module work properly.

+<span class="label label-warning">Heads up!</span> The module comes with one antenna for the Main U.FL connector.
+If you want increase reception you should attach another antenna also in the Aux U.FL connector.

 <br/>
 <br/>